-Why was the East StratCom Task Force created?
+Why and when was the East StratCom Task Force created?

 The Task Force was set up to address Russia's ongoing disinformation campaigns.
 In March 2015, the European Council tasked the High Representative in cooperation with EU institutions and Member States to submit an action plan on strategic communication.

 The Task Force is part of the Strategic Communications and Information Analysis Division (AFFGEN.7) of the European External Action Service.
 The Division also includes the Western Balkans Task Force, the Task Force South and a horizontal team with a focus on emerging threats, data analysis, policy development and international cooperation, including the EU’s Rapid Alert System on Disinformation.